aws-samples/eks-workshop-v2/site/content/autoscaling/overprovisioning/cleanup.md

-# Cleanup
+---
+title: "Cleanup"
+weight: 2
+draft: false
+---

-To delete all the resources in this chapter
+To delete all the resources in this chapter execute the commands below

 ```bash
 # Cleanup K8S resources